hackaio/pk/README.txt

 Why pk?
 ========
-I just made the tool as a playground to be able to experiment with databases, cryptography, linux env, command line tools, runtime complication etc etc etc
+I just made the tool as a playground to be able to experiment with databases, authentication and authorization, cryptography, linux env, command line tools, runtime complication etc etc etc

 If you are getting started with golang this may be a good place to experiment